riyav910/LangyDirector/README.md

-# AI Director — Story Generation Engine
+# LangyDirector — Story Generation Engine

-**AI Director** is a full-stack application that generates character sheets, outlines, scenes, and dialogues using Google's Gemini LLM.
+**LangyDirector** is a full-stack application that generates character sheets, outlines, scenes, and dialogues using Google's Gemini LLM.
 It features a robust session-based architecture that supports both manual step-by-step control for granular editing and an automatic mode for one-click full-story generation.

 ## 🚀 Features